MeiHasCrashed/DSharpPlusComponents/Readme.md

 ```

 > [!IMPORTANT]
-> You will need at least DSharpPlus version 5.0.0 or higher to use this library (Nightly).
+> You will need at least DSharpPlus version 5.0.0 or higher to use this library (currently DSharpPlus Nightly).

 ## Usage